chrisbristow/project-436/README.md

 monitoring.
 This monitoring consists of:

 - Reading and pattern-matching in log files.
+Matching can:
-Matching can: o Return the actual line matched. o Return a configured string. o Return a count of matches within a specific period. o Return a string if no matches are found within a specific period.
+  - Return the actual line matched.
+  - Return a configured string.
+  - Return a count of matches within a specific period.
+  - Return a string if no matches are found within a specific period.
 - Checking for processes not running, or too many instances of a process running.